-I’m a freelance writer and up-and-coming author, as well as an accessibility and disability advocate, career advisor and educator.
+I’m a freelance writer and up-and-coming author, as well as a communications and marketing professional, an accessibility and disability advocate, career advisor and educator.

 I use storytelling to normalize what it’s like to live with a disability, often by writing about my lived experiences as someone with a stutter and who is neurodivergent.
 Read more about me and my work on my About Me page.